Ever noticed just how a garden breathes some new life all around the home?

 The power source determines the amount of power that the tiller will generate and hence the tasks that it can accomplish.
 Overall, there are two options when it comes to the power source which are electric and gas.
 Electric tillers are often lightweight and portable but not very powerful and so they are the best for small and medium size gardens.
 Gas-powered ones, on the other hand, are large and powerful machines that will be very useful when tilling large gardens.

 The simple truth is that a rototiller might be vital for growing a garden but most of us are not willing to spend a fortune on one.
 And so cost is a factor that you should not overlook when choosing a rototiller for your garden.
 The size and amount of power that the tiller can generate are the two things that determine its price.
 Cultivators are the cheapest option as they can cost as little as $100 while the small electric front-line tiller will cost at least $300, and you can expect to pay up to $3,000 or even more for the large and more powerful gas-powered rear-tine and vertical-tine tillers.
-When it comes to choosing a good rototiller for garden planting, one of the first decisions that you will need to make is the types to buy as there are different options available.
-Although the classifications can be according to different factors such as the source of power, size, and style the following are some of the general types of rototillers.

 Types of Rototillers